r-crash-course/r-crash-course.github.io/_episodes/02-project-intro.md

 ### Data Cleaning

-In many cases your data will be "dirty": it will need significant preprocessing to get into a format R (or any other programming language) will find useful.
+In many cases your data will be "dirty": it will need significant pre-processing to get into a format R (or any other programming language) will find useful.
 This task is sometimes called "data munging".
 I find it useful to store these scripts in a separate folder, and create a second "read-only" data folder to hold the